denten-books/plain-text/main.md

 only who controls the device?
 But if the book is a pill or fused with the neural circuitry of the brain, do you know what you are reading?

-## Chapter 1.3: The Language of Circuits
+## Chapter 1.3: We Have Always Been Digital
 `digital, analog, binary`

 ### 1.3.1 Digital Aesthetics